 Weighing Babies Before & After Breastfeeds

 As a lactation consultant in private practice, I get to work with babies of all ages.
-I've weighed over a thousand babies young and old before and after feeding to calculate their intake.
+I've weighed thousands of babies young and old before and after feeding to calculate their intake.
 One of the interesting phenomenons I've observed is that even when mothers have an unusually high milk storage capacity - for example, being able to pump 8 oz at a time - their babies don't take that much directly from breast.
-The older babies I've weighed before and after feedings whose mothers have a great milk supply usually take 3-4 oz per feeding...only a handful of times have I seen babies take up to 5 oz.
-They average about 8 feedings per 24 hours with a normal range of 6-10.
+The older babies I've weighed before and after feedings whose mothers have a great milk supply usually take 3-5 oz per feeding.
+They average about 7-8 feedings per 24 hours with a normal range of 6-10.
 This same finding has been confirmed in several studies where babies of all ages were weighed before and after feeds for 24 hours.4 One of the most common reasons that women experience late-onset low milk supply or baby's growth slows is due to baby not breastfeeding often enough.
 People tend to assume that an older baby is taking bigger feeds which leads to offering the breast less often or letting baby sleep through the night prematurely.
 Its just not how nature works.
 If you are struggling with late onset low milk supply or a baby who is not growing well, the first thing to check is whether baby's feeding patterns are actually normal from a biological perspective.
 Other signs that something might be off are a baby who is up very frequently at night (possibly not eating enough in the day) or a pumping mother that can't keep up with her baby's bottle intake.

 Studies Documenting Risks of Large Volume Feeds